 The School of Psychology and Counseling (SOPC) provides graduate programs for new practitioners in the field of counseling and in human services.
-The School welcomes adult learners, serving a demographic of older than average graduate students who arrive with a wide range of non-traditional experience in counseling and related fields.
+The School welcomes adult learners, serving a diverse demographic of graduate students who arrive with a wide range of non-traditional experience in counseling and related fields.